stephen-fox/user32util/README.md

 ## APIs
 The library offers several helper functions for working with user32.

-Most of the library's functions require that you load the DLL.
-To do so, simply call `LoadUser32DLL()`:

-Many of the library's functions require that you first load the user32 DLL:
+Many of these functions require that you first load the user32 DLL:
 ```go
 user32, err := user32util.LoadUser32DLL()
 if err != nil {